madumlao/sexyfox/README.md

 This means, of course, that your home directory will at any point in time have 2-3 copies of the mozilla profile directory.

 If ever a power interruption occurs before firefox is closed, the profile will be invalid.
-In which case either remove the symlink (~/.mozilla/randomrandomrandom.profilename) and replace it with either the .current (latest sync) or the .previous (state before the sync) directory.
+In which case, sexyfox will try to use the previous profile on next start.
+However, you may opt to use the last synced current profile by removing the symlink (~/.mozilla/randomrandomrandom.profilename) and replacing it with either the profilename.current (latest sync) directory.

 Usage
 -----